SalesforceAIResearch/SCOPE-Persona-Framework/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under CC BY-NC 4.0 - see the [LICENSE](LICENSE) file for details.

 ## Contact